Who is performing at the Brits 2023 Awards?

 Harry Styles

 Recent Grammy winner Harry Styles will take to the stage at this year’s ceremony.
-The 29-year-old just beat Adele and Beyoncé to Album of the Year in a controversial win at the Grammys.
+The 29-year-old just beat Adele and Beyoncé to Album of the Year in his controversial win at the Grammys.

 Sam Smith and Kim Petras